MediaComem/comem-webdev/subjects/js/README.md

 If it's the case, then you're facing a new **ES6** syntax for functions.

-The example above is completely equivalent to writing:
+The example above is equivalent to writing:

 ```js
 var result = compute(3, 4, function(nb1, nb2) {